When I first heard about fighting canes, I was instantly curious about how effective they could be as a self-defense tool.

 At 2.85 pounds, it is heavier than the lightweight aluminum and fiberglass ones but not so heavy that it will weigh you down.

 Note: This tactical cane is not designed as a striking tool; it is a stun device only.

 Simple to use, this combat cane can deliver a strong electric shock that is at least very unpleasant and, at most, very painful.

 It can also be fired without making physical contact, which, in many instances, will be enough to stop an attack.

 This action creates an intimidating electrical sound and bright electrical currents that pulse between the two prongs.
-The combination of these deterrents should be enough to frighten off an aggressive animal and give a human threat pause for thought.
+Combining these deterrents should be enough to frighten off an aggressive animal and give a human threat pause for thought.

 While this tactical cane will work in the rain, it will not fire if fully submerged so, and it can’t be considered entirely waterproof, which the aluminum canes are.

 Using this combat cane as a walking stick permanently could also wear away the rubber point, exposing the electrode prongs and damaging them.
-If you need something to balance you when the going gets rough, however, the Arc Angel is more than capable.
+However, if you need something to balance you when the going gets rough, the Zap is more than capable.